KagChi/kaguya/README.md

 ## Disclaimer
-Please Do not sell the code.
+>  Keep it free!

+please don't sell the code under any circumstances, the code will always free.